Skip to main content

 Head-of-family exemption

 • What it is: New Mexico’s basic homeowner exemption.
-Many people search for a “homestead exemption,” but the statewide exemption most homeowners mean is the head-of-family exemption.
+Many people call it a homestead break, but New Mexico law calls it the head-of-family exemption.

-• Who can get it: A New Mexico resident who fits one of the legal categories in the Property Tax Code, including a married person, widow or widower, certain heads of household, a single person, or some condominium owners who pay tax through an association.
+• Who can get it: A New Mexico resident who owns qualifying residential property and fits one of the legal categories.
+Bernalillo County says the exemption may apply to a married person, widow or widower, head of household supporting a related person by more than half, or single person.

-• How it helps: It removes up to $2,000 of taxable value.
-That is not the same as taking $2,000 off the bill, so the savings can be modest.
+• How it helps: The head-of-family page says it reduces taxable value by $2,000.
+That is not the same as $2,000 off the bill.

-• How to apply: The 2026 notice of reporting order says head-of-family claims should be filed with the assessor within 30 days after the Notice of Value is mailed.
+• How to apply: File with the county assessor.
+The 2026 reporting order says head-of-family and ordinary veteran exemption claims must usually be filed within 30 days after the Notice of Value is mailed.

-• What to gather: ID, proof of residency, and your property information.
+• What to gather: ID, proof of residency, and property information.

 Veteran and disabled-veteran exemptions

-• What it is: Separate property tax exemptions for veterans and some surviving spouses.
-These are not age-based, but older veterans often miss them.
+• What it is: Separate property tax exemptions for veterans and some unremarried surviving spouses.
+These are not age-based, but many older veterans miss them.

-• Who can get it: Qualifying veterans and certain unremarried surviving spouses through the county assessor and, when needed, the New Mexico Department of Veterans’ Services.
+• Who can get it: Qualifying veterans and some unremarried surviving spouses.
+The New Mexico Department of Veterans’ Services often certifies eligibility, and the county assessor applies the property tax exemption.

 How to apply without wasting time

-• Start with the Notice of Value: write down the mailing date right away.
+• Start with the Notice of Value.
+Write down the mailing date.
 That date controls many assessor deadlines.

-• Call the assessor before you call the treasurer for exemptions: the assessor handles value freezes and exemptions; the treasurer handles billing and payment status.
-Use the official county directory.
+• Call the assessor for exemptions.
+The assessor handles the value freeze and exemptions.
+The treasurer handles the bill and payment status.

-• Ask one direct question: “Which of these apply to me right now: value freeze, head-of-family, veteran exemption, 65+ property tax rebate, and the county local-option rebate?”
+• Ask one direct question.
+Say: “Which of these apply to me right now: value freeze, head-of-family, veteran exemption, 65+ property tax rebate, and local-option rebate?”

 Application checklist